davneet721/Tenant-Value--Random-Forest/README.md

+## Summary:
-## Summary: I define what a "valuable tenant" is, i.e., which tenants create the most value, and provide actionable insights for the client company so they can maximize profits, lower costs and increase income-stability.
+I define what a "valuable tenant" is, i.e., which tenants create the most value, and provide actionable insights for the client company so they can maximize profits, lower costs and increase income-stability.

+## Goal to achieve with the data:
+Determine which tenants are valuable

 ## Sources of data:
 * Demoraphical data provided by past tenants -- Income, rent, length of stay, pets, etc.